marinsantiago/bnplasso/README.md

 devtools::install_github("marinsantiago/bnplasso")
 ```

-A detailed `NEWS` changelog is available [here](https://marinsantiago.github.io/bnplasso-site/news/index.html)
+If you would like to reproduce the results from Marin et al. (2025+), you should install the

-If you wish to reproduce the results from Marin et al. (2025+), you should download the version of the
+version of the  package employed at that time (`bnplasso 0.1.0`).
-package employed at that time (`bnplasso` v0.1.0).
-That can easily be done by running in R
+That can easily be done by running in R:

 ``` r
 devtools::install_github("marinsantiago/bnplasso@3c87169")
 ```

-Alternatively, if wish to reproduce the results from Marin et al. (2025+), you can also install
+Alternatively, you can also install the package (`bnplasso 0.1.0`) from the
-the package from the `bnplasso` folder in the supplementary materials to Marin et al. (2025+):
+`bnplasso` folder in the supplementary materials to Marin et al. (2025+):

   1. In R, set your working directory to the folder `bnplasso`.